stelzinga/MF/Management_Framework-Appendix.md

 ________________________________________
 ## VRIO  (Framework)
 VRIO stands for Valuable, Rare, Inimitable, Organisation.
 It is another Tool used to define and analyse the *internal* aspects (Strengths, Weaknesses) of the SWOT (see above).

+Todo: find the details of this Tool.
 ________________________________________
 ## Pestel  (Framework)
 Pestel stands for Political, Economic, Socio-cultural, Technological, Environmental, Legal environments.
 It is a Tool used to analyse and define the *external* aspects (Opportunities, Threats) of the SWOT analysis, see above).

+Todo: find the details of this Tool.
 ________________________________________
 ## SMART (Framework)
 SMART (Specific, Measurable, Aggressive, Realistic, and Time-bound) is a Framework used to define Objectives.

 ### Specific
 Objectives need to be specific, well scoped.
-This is achieved by applying the 6W, see [MGT: 99.Legend #### 6W Framework].
+This is achieved by applying the 6W, see [Management Framework #### 6W Framework].

 ### Measurable
 Measurable relates to the *expected Result*.
-For simplicity it is broken down into the following *Measurement Types*.
-The *verbs* are also discussed in [## Objective Notation].
+It can be broken down into the following *Measurement Types*.
 - Quantitative: Result can be measured and has many possible values, indicated by verbs like: 'Decrease ...', 'Increase ...', 'Expand ...'.
 - Binary: Result is either done or not, indicated by verbs like 'Do ...', ' Study ...', 'Get ...', 'Produce ...', 'Create ...', 'Build ...'
 - Qualitative: Result is open to interpretation: to be avoided!

 The notion of an expected Result is important when considering performance management frameworks in the Management Function Controlling.
 Examples of such frameworks are Management By Objectives (MBO), Balance Score Card (BSC) and Objective & Key Result (OKR).
 The choice of model depends on corporate push, manager preference etc. Details in [MGT: 80.Tools ## Performance Management].

 ### Aggressive